 Making the Most of the Brandeis Experience

-- Engage in a partnership with staff members that is based on mutual responsibility and clear communication.
+- Partner with SAS.
+Engage in a partnership with SAS staff members that is based on mutual responsibility and clear communication.

-- Maintain ongoing communication with Beth Rodgers-Kay, Rage Hezekiah, your faculty and other staff regarding your needs, growth and opportunities.
 Early, proactive discussions and use of strategies can reduce many causes of stress and difficulty.

+- Communicate frequently with SAS.
+Maintain ongoing communication with the director, accessibility specialists, your faculty and other staff regarding your needs, growth and opportunities.